Gainesville Mass Transit Accident Lawyer

 Can I Recover Damages If I’m Being Blamed for a Mass Transit Accident in Florida?

-Florida comparative fault laws can reduce your compensation award if you were partly responsible for the accident.
-However, you won’t lose your right to seek compensation unless you were 100% at fault.
-Instead, your damages will be reduced in proportion to your share of fault.
+Florida modified comparative fault laws can reduce your compensation award if you were partly responsible for the accident.
+However, you won’t lose your right to seek compensation unless you were 51% or more at fault.
+Assuming you were 50% or less to blame, you can still recover damages but they will be reduced in proportion to your share of fault.

 In other words, if you were 20% liable for the accident, your settlement or verdict will be reduced by 20%.

 Our Gainesville Mass Transit Accident Lawyers Will Fight to Recover Compensation for All of Your Injuries

 Injuries sustained in mass transit accidents can be severe.
 Our lawyers often represent clients who have suffered:

 - Broken bones

 - Nerve injuries